-- Expand provider use of The ASAM Criteria throughout patient placement and care delivery, including for reassessments and transfer decisions. - Leverage The ASAM Criteria with payers and SUD providers for ensuring affordable access to the full continuum of care for people with SUD and co-occurring conditions to ensure they can receive services at the appropriate level of care. - Ensure accountability for payer use of The ASAM Criteria in coverage decisions to ensure that payers integrate The ASAM Criteria into key medical necessity and utilization management decisions and that payers deploy it with fidelity. - Support understanding of The ASAM Criteria among those who provide, cover, or use SUD services, including clinicians and payers, so that they feel confident using The ASAM Criteria and view it as an important tool in their work, as well as people with SUD and their families so that they understand why it matters whether care matches individual circumstances.
+- Expand provider use of The ASAM Criteria throughout patient level of care determinations and care delivery, including for reassessments and transition decisions. - Leverage The ASAM Criteria with payers and SUD providers to support affordable access to the full continuum of care for people with SUD and co-occurring conditions to ensure they can receive services at the appropriate level of care. - Promote accountability for payer use of The ASAM Criteria in coverage decisions by requiring that payers integrate The ASAM Criteria into key medical necessity and utilization management decisions and that payers deploy it with fidelity. - Support understanding of The ASAM Criteria among those who provide, cover, or use SUD services, including clinicians and payers, so that they feel confident using The ASAM Criteria and view it as an important tool in their work, as well as people with SUD and their families so that they understand why it matters whether care matches individual circumstances.